Neptune Robotics Adds Singapore to Asia Service Network as Demand for Multi-Port Vessel Cleaning Rises

 Alongside alleviating potential environmental impact by reducing discharge from manual cleaning processes, Neptune Robotics' advantage over traditional hull cleaning also includes minimizing safety hazards and ensuring consistent and transparent cleaning quality.

-"Our technology has been ranked first among robotic hull cleaning technology in countering strong ocean current, complete coverage of hull including above waterline cleaning and hull coating protection, and we are constantly improving to provide clients with the most efficient solutions" added Chan.
+"Our technology has been ranked first among robotic hull cleaning solutions in countering strong ocean currents, providing complete hull coverage including above waterline cleaning and hull coating protection, and we are constantly improving to provide clients with the most efficient solutions," added Chan.

 Neptune Robotics' leadership brings together a unique set of skills that have kept the company at the cutting edge of innovation.
 The move to Singapore is to accelerate this momentum and continue to push boundaries in the industry.